johnbyrne727rit/gallery-gateway/README.md

    Instructions on creating a self signed certificate can be found [here](https://wiki.shibboleth.net/confluence/display/CONCEPT/SAMLKeysAndCertificates#SAMLKeysAndCertificates-SAMLKeysandCertificates)

 ### Deploy the App
-Run the deploy script from the top level directory
+Run the deploy script
 ```sh
 deploy/deploy.sh <git url>
 ```
 where \<git url\> is the url link to the zip download of the target git repository.
 If left blank, this will default to https://github.com/abstractionhq/gallery-gateway/archive/master.zip

+_NOTE: This is the only file that is needed in the source location to deploy the project.
+The rest of the source is downloaded as a part of the script_

 The script will:
 - Create a MySQL database if one does not exist (and set the character encoding to UTF-8)